ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Introduction

 {{!RFC2136}} specifies a mechanism for clients to update zones in the DNS dynamically.
-This mechanism is widely-deployed by many end-station operating systems, where it is used (for example) to update DNS records in response to a local change of IP address.
+This Dynamic Update mechanism is widely-deployed and is used, for example, to update DNS records in response to a local change of IP address.

-Many zones, however, do not accept dynamic updates from clients as a matter of policy.
-For such zones, specifying a DNS server name in the MNAME field of an SOA record has no benefit, and in fact may well cause unwanted traffic (DNS UPDATE messages) to be received by the named server.
+Many zones, however, do not support Dynamic Update as a matter of policy.
+For such zones, specifying a DNS server name in the MNAME field of an SOA record has no benefit, and in fact may well cause unwanted DNS UPDATE traffic to be received by the named server.

-This document proposes a convention by which a zone operator can signal to clients that a particular zone does not accept Dynamic Updates.
+This document proposes a convention by which a zone operator can signal to clients that a particular zone does not support Dynamic Update.

 # Terminology